Happiness requires economic growth but not excess

 Happiness is big business – and not just because it is the “season to be jolly”.
 A growing area of economic research lends itself to a lot of surprising conclusions, not least for policy.

-Lord O’Donnell, former UK cabinet secretary, this week welcomed Boris Johnson’s Christmas present to the north of England: a proposal to rip up treasury regional spending rules.
+Gus O’Donnell, former UK cabinet secretary, this week welcomed Boris Johnson’s Christmas present to the north of England – a proposal to rip up treasury regional spending rules.
 O’Donnell cited the plethora of studies that show happiness peaks at surprisingly modest levels of income.
 Boosting the incomes of England’s poorer citizens at the expense of Londoners is Johnson’s electoral revenge: people who didn’t vote Conservative will have to give money to those that did.

 Economists notice that self-reported levels of happiness decline after we achieve middling incomes, thus confirming at least one philosophical prediction about of the benefits of moderation.